chark/scriptable-scenes/Packages/com.chark.scriptable-scenes/Documentation~/README.md

 By default, the package includes a simple fade transition which can be used to fade-in/fade-out a loading screen when switching between scenes (custom transitions can also be created by inheriting [ScriptableSceneTransition] class).

-To create a new _Scriptable Scene Fade Transition_, right-click in the _Project Window_ and select _Create/CHARK/Scriptable Scenes/Scriptable Scene Collection_:
+To create a new _Fade Scriptable Scene Transition_, right-click in the _Project Window_ and select _Create/CHARK/Scriptable Scenes/Fade Scriptable Scene Transition_:

 <p align="center">
   <img src="fade-transition-asset.png"/>